Kurt-Hanel/3040-A3/README.md

 Request the number of tickets are remaining for a specific pavilion.

 ##### Parameters
-- parameter `pavilion_name` which the user interests with
+- parameter `name` which is the name of the pavilion of interest

 ##### Resources
 ``` json